jixunbo/LightMBN/README.md

 - MGN [[link]](https://arxiv.org/abs/1804.01438)
 - Bag of tricks [[link]](http://openaccess.thecvf.com/content_CVPRW_2019/papers/TRMTMCT/Luo_Bag_of_Tricks_and_a_Strong_Baseline_for_Deep_Person_CVPRW_2019_paper.pdf)
 - OSNet [[link]](https://arxiv.org/abs/1905.00953)
-- Batch Drop Block for Person ReID [[link]](https://arxiv.org/abs/1811.07130)
+- Batch Drop Block(BDB) for Person ReID [[link]](https://arxiv.org/abs/1811.07130)

 ## Getting Started
-The designed architecture is concise and easy explicable, where the file engine.py defines the train/ test process and main.py controls the overall epochs, and the folders model, loss, optimizer including respective parts of neural network.
+The designed code architecture is concise and easy explicable, where the file engine.py defines the train/ test process and main.py controls the overall epochs, and the folders model, loss, optimizer including respective parts of neural network.

 The user-friendly command-line module argparse helps us indicate different datasets, networks, loss functions, and tricks as we need, the detailed options/configurations are described in the bottom of this page.